Secure In Security

 NIST/PICERL IR lifecycle, digital forensics disciplines, memory and disk analysis, malware analysis, chain of custody, and cloud-specific IR adaptations.

-ExploreCloud Security
+ExploreCloud Security Models

 Shared responsibility model, AWS/Azure/GCP security controls, CSPM/CNAPP platforms, cloud IAM, encryption key management, and cloud IR playbooks.